The Tolerance Induction Program® (TIP)

 The patch test allows FAI to assess how the patient's gastrointestinal tract reacts to various allergens, as the dendritic cells in the skin mimic those in the stomach.
 This test differs from ImmunoCap blood tests or skin prick tests, which are used to evaluate immediate reactions that may result in symptoms such as hives or anaphylaxis.

 Combining patch testing and skin prick testing helps us identify foods that are causing allergic symptoms.
 This appointment lasts approximately 30 minutes.
-The enclosed patch will remain on your child's back for 24 hours, and the results will be ready the next day, at your Launch appointment.
+The enclosed patch will remain on your back for 24 hours, and the results will be ready the next day, at your Launch appointment.

 What allergens are in the patch test?